robang74/void-runit/README.md

 [void-packages](https://github.com/void-linux/void-packages).
 This also makes reviewing patches much simpler.
 If you have an issue or patch that you feel fits inside these objectives, please open an issue or pull request!

+### How to use it

+    # xbps-install -Sy runit-void

+Append `init=/usr/bin/runit-init` to the kernel cmdline, I'd suggest you to use `/etc/default/grub`:

+    ...
+    GRUB_CMDLINE_LINUX_DEFAULT="loglevel=4 init=/usr/bin/runit-init"
+    ...

+and then update GRUB's configuration file:

+    # update-grub

+Enjoy!